Bidirectional anisotropic solar energetic particle events observed by Solar Orbiter

 \subsection{Directional electron measurements from EPT}

-Figure~\ref{fig:EPT_electron} presents the color-coded electron intensities measured by the sunward, anti-sunward, north, and south telescopes of SolO/EPT for the 2023 July 13 and 2024 July 23 events.
+Figure~\ref{fig:EPT_electron} presents the colour-coded electron intensities measured by the sunward, anti-sunward, north, and south telescopes of Solar Orbiter/EPT for events 1 and 2.
 A comparison of the intensities among different telescopes reveals a pronounced anisotropy in the electron distribution.
-Analysis of the first-order anisotropy indicates the presence of bidirectional electron flows, with a majority of electrons streaming toward the Sun.
+Analysis of the first-order anisotropy indicates the presence of bidirectional electron flows, with a majority of electrons streaming towards the Sun.
 The intensity of anti-sunward electrons is less pronounced, likely due to high background levels, which limit the ability to perform precise VDA.